Staying at a school

 The school building

-There can be between 10 and 40 teams staying at a school.
-The school will often have a school yard, sometimes with a small football pitch.
-Schools outside the city centre usually have larger areas.
+Each school houses about 10–40 teams.
+Many schools have a schoolyard, sometimes with a small football pitch.
+Schools outside the city centre often have larger outdoor areas.

 Changing rooms and showers